Big Sky Watershed Corps Member

 Desired Experience:

-• Previous watershed-related experience, including fieldwork, data collection and analysis, or plan
+- Previous watershed-related experience, including fieldwork, data collection and analysis, or plan development.

-MCC is committed to being diverse, welcoming, and inclusive.
-We are working to reduce barriers to participating in our programs.
-We encourage people of all backgrounds to apply.
+MCC is committed to being welcoming to all and encourages people of all backgrounds to apply.

 While this position description describes the general nature and level of work being performed by people assigned to this position, it is not an exhaustive list of all responsibilities, duties, and skills required.
 All Montana Conservation Corps positions may be required to perform duties outside of their normal responsibilities.